Skip to content

 Despite robust preventative measures, security incidents can occur.
 Effective cloud data protection requires comprehensive incident response and business continuity planning.

 Develop a cloud-specific incident response plan addressing common scenarios including account compromise, data breaches, ransomware attacks, and service disruptions.
-Document procedures for isolating compromised resources, preserving evidence, notifying stakeholders, and restoring operations.

 Test your incident response plan regularly through tabletop exercises and simulations.
 Cloud environments change rapidly, and untested plans often fail when needed most.
-Ensure your team understands their roles and can execute procedures under pressure.

-Implement robust backup strategies using the 3-2-1 rule: three copies of data, on two different media types, with one copy offsite.
-Cloud-native backup services simplify this process, but verify backups regularly and test restoration procedures.
-Many organisations discover backup failures only when attempting recovery.
+Follow the 3-2-1 rule: three copies, two media types, one offsite.
+Cloud-native backup services simplify this, but test restoration regularly.

-Configure immutable backups to protect against ransomware attacks that target backup repositories.
 Azure Immutable Blob Storage and AWS S3 Object Lock prevent deletion or modification of backup data, ensuring recovery capability even if attackers compromise administrative credentials.

 Emerging Trends in Cloud Security